1991 Summer Universiade

 The 1991 Summer Universiade, officially known as the XVI Summer Universiade and generally referred to as the World Student Games, were held in Sheffield, England from 14 to 25 July 1991.
 The Games were the largest sporting event to be hosted in the United Kingdom since the 1948 Summer Olympics.

 Sheffield City Council saw the event as a catalyst for urban renewal and regeneration after industrial decline.
 It set up a company, Universiade GB Ltd, to run the games.
 New facilities built for the event included the centrepiece Don Valley Stadium and other arenas, while the Lyceum Theatre was renovated for the associated cultural events.

 More than 3,300 athletes took part from 101 countries, including the first appearance of a unified German team at a Summer Universiade.

 Preparation and development

-Sheffield was selected as the host for the 1991 Universiade at a meeting of FISU's (Federation Internationale du Sport Universitaire) Executive Committee in the city in February 1987.
+Sheffield was selected as the host for the 1991 Summer Universiade at an annual meeting of FISU's (Federation Internationale du Sport Universitaire) Executive Committee in the city in February 1987.
 Despite initial excitement, lack of central government funding and sponsorship led to the organising company, Universiade GB, going into liquidation in the summer of 1990 with debts of more than £1 million.
 Sheffield City Council stepped in to run the games using taxpayer money.